 The defined benefit plan in the Philippines is governed under the Philippine statute covering pension mandates and exceeds the minimum benefit requirements under Philippine labor law.
 The plan is managed by a separate autonomous unit.
 The pension plan covers all employees.
 Contributions to the plan are paid by the employer.
-The contribution is calculated as a percentage of basic salary for all employees.
-This contribution covers benefits paid out in the event of retirement, death, illness or disability.
+Contributions cover benefits paid out in the event of retirement, death, illness or disability.
 The plan provides a lump sum payment to members at the retirement age of 60.
 The amount of pension payable is calculated based on the conversion rate of final salary and years in service at the retirement date.
 There is no provision for funding levels under Philippine law.
-As of December 31, 2023 and 2022, respectively, the pension fund had a net surplus and thus additional contributions are not expected to be made next year.
+As of December 31, 2024 and 2023, respectively, the pension fund had a net surplus.